qiqixixi1001/automotive-safeic-practice/articles/01_automotive_safeic_practice_d01_github_en_revised.md

 It is the first link in the safety evidence chain.

-A mature functional safety workflow must start with disciplined, reproducible, and reviewable input packaging.
+A mature Safe-IC workflow should start with disciplined, reproducible, and reviewable input packaging.

 ---

-## 35. D01 Demo Deliverables
+## 30. D01 Demo Deliverables

 Expected D01 deliverables: